david-dick/firefox-marionette/README.md

 - sandbox - Name of the sandbox to evaluate the script in.
 The sandbox is cached for later re-use on the same [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object if `new` is false.
 If he parameter is undefined, the script is evaluated in a mutable sandbox.
 If the parameter is "system", it will be evaluted in a sandbox with elevated system privileges, equivalent to chrome space.
 - timeout - A timeout to override the default [script](https://metacpan.org/pod/Firefox::Marionette::Timeouts#script) timeout, which, by default is 30 seconds.

 Returns the result of the javascript function.
 When a parameter is an [element](https://metacpan.org/pod/Firefox::Marionette::Element) (such as being returned from a [find](https://metacpan.org/pod/Firefox::Marionette#find) type operation), the [script](https://metacpan.org/pod/Firefox::Marionette#script) method will automatically translate that into a javascript object.
-Likewise, when the result being returned in a [script](https://metacpan.org/pod/Firefox::Marionette#script) method is an [element](https://metacpan.org/pod/Firefox::Mariontte#element), it will be automatically translated into a perl object.
+Likewise, when the result being returned in a [script](https://metacpan.org/pod/Firefox::Marionette#script) method is an [element](https://dom.spec.whatwg.org/#concept-element) it will be automatically translated into a [perl object](https://metacpan.org/pod/Firefox::Marionette::Element).

     use Firefox::Marionette();
     use v5.10;